 In addition to liabilities, both the statement of net position and balance sheet will sometimes report a separate section for deferred inflows of resources.
 This represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that period.
-The Agency only has one type of item, which arises only under modified accrual basis of accounting that qualifies in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenue from miscellaneous income related to cancelation of the WAVE modern streetcar project.
-This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+The Agency did not report any deferred inflow of resources in the current year.